-We will return to the right bank by taxi to visit the Jacquemart Andre nineteenth century house and museum.
+We will return back after our inspiring visit of the gardens by taxi to visit the Jacquemart Andre nineteenth century house and museum.
 We will have lunch in the former dining room under a fresco by Giovanni Tiepolo followed by visit to the fabulous collections.
 We’ll learn about Nellie Andre, an artist who became an avid art collector together with her husband.
 Nellie’s collections became so extensive she purchased her former school at the Abbaye Chaalis which we will visit later on in the trip when we are in Chantilly.

 No matter how many times you’ve been to Giverny, it’s not enough.
 Every visit will reveal something new.
 A sojourn to this legendary garden which Monet called his greatest achievement is an invitation to be amazed.
 Today’s exploration will be with a knowledgeable botanical guide at your side as well as Susan, our historian and host.

 After our fill of Monet’s artistry, we’ll decamp to the historic Ancien Hotel Baudy on their bucolic terrace where we can imagine Monet and his friends emerging from the past.
 Just 5 minutes from Monet’s gardens by foot this charming spot was frequented by Cézanne, Renoir, Sisley, Rodin and Mary Cassatt in Monet’s day.

 After our répas we’ll head over to the annex of the Musée d’Orsay where we will take in a temporary exhibition at the Musée des Impressionisms.
 Here we will also delight in the gardens designed by the American landscape architect, Mark Rudkin.